- Ch.1: Choose Your Hosting Provider

 Ch.
 8: Set Up Wishlist

-Just like a piggy bank, a wishlist is something that people turn to when an impasse happens.
+Like a piggy bank, a wishlist is something that people turn to when an impasse happens.

 Aside from the obvious benefit of improving the customer’s shopping experience, wishlists can provide online retailers with much more profound, strategic value.
-For example, a wishlist allows customers to save items “for later” if they cannot commit to a purchase at that time and find them quickly when they return to your store.
+For example, a wishlist allows customers to save items “for later” if they cannot commit to a purchase and find them quickly when they return to your store.

 We’ll recommend using a plugin, such as TI WooCommerce Wishlist, for this specific part of your guide.

 - Remove the product from the wishlist automatically after adding it to the cart.